familyfriendlymikey/mpv-cut/README.md

 - You delete the source video for storage reasons, but still want to have a back up of the cut timestamps in the event you need to remake the cuts.

-If you'd like to turn it off by default, you can do so by setting `GENERATE_CUT_LIST = false` in the config.

 ### Why Would I Bookmark Instead Of Cutting?